germinateplatform/germinate-training/session-7.md

 <img src="session-7/img/trials-export-tabs.png" style="max-width: 100%;" alt="Trials export tabs">

 The overview statistics show overall characteristics of the data within the selected datasets.
 Select the traits you want to see and optionally some germplasm groups.
-The resulting chart shows a box plot per trait and dataset highlighting the spread within a trait as well as the differences between seleccted datasets.
+The resulting chart shows a box plot per trait and dataset highlighting the spread within a trait as well as the differences between selected datasets.
 If the datasets are from different locations/sites or years, this chart is an ideal way to compare these scenarios.

 <img src="session-7/img/trials-export-overview-boxplot.png" style="max-width: 100%;" alt="Overview boxplot">